Nelson-Gon/pyautocv/docs/source/README.rst

 **Project Aims**

-The goal of pyautocv is to provide a simple computer vision(cv) workflow that enables one to automate or at least reduce the time spent in image (pre)-processing.
+The goal of ``pyautocv`` is to provide a simple computer vision(cv) workflow that enables one to automate or at least reduce the time spent in image (pre)-processing.

 **Installing the package**

-From pypi:
+From PyPI

 .. code-block::